-PERSONAL, SOCIAL, HEALTH & ECONOMIC EDUCATION (PSHE) Head of Department: Mrs M Byas
+PERSONAL, SOCIAL, HEALTH & ECONOMIC EDUCATION (PSHE)

+Head of Department: Mrs M Byas

 Personal, Social, Health and Economic Education and Citizenship help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of their school and communities.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
 They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
 They also find out about the main political and social institutions that affect their lives, and about responsibilities, rights and duties as individuals and members of communities.
-They learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.
+They learn to understand and respect our common humanity, diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

 PSHE, of course, starts within the family and is developed by the prevailing ethos of the school, as well as by the set curriculum.
-This is indeed very important, as the foundation subject, Citizenship, puts further demands on an already busy schedule.
-Careers guidance, whilst not statutory in Year 7, is addressed during our individual tutor lessons as this enables smaller groups to have more specific guidance.
+Careers guidance becomes statutory in Year 8 and is addressed in lessons in.
 We also aim to invite in professionals, from many areas of work life, to talk to the pupils throughout the year.
-Careers discussions also often arise in the different lessons across the curriculum, by the individual teachers as part of the development and learning in each subject.